ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Introduction

 In this guide you will find the fastest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; running the editor from [CDN](https://cdn.ckeditor.com/).
 This is the fastest method that lets you set up a running copy of CKEditor 5 in literally seconds.
-CKEditor is hosted on servers spread across the globe &ndash; the scripts are loaded faster because they are served from the nearest locations to the end user.
-If the same version of CKEditor has already been downloaded (even on a different website), it is loaded from cache.
-Using CDN reduces the number of HTTP requests handled by your server so it speeds it up as well.

 <info-box>
 	Please bear in mind that the CDN solution only offers ready-to-use editor builds, hence it is not possible to add new plugins and the features available in the editor are preset.